-Bullet trains present iconic images of Japanese life and culture, and now they're creating the same images on the UK rail systems.
-On 12th Dec 2008, the first UK Javelin train raced into London on its inaugural high speed rail journey.
+Sleek looking bullet trains have always presented iconic images of Japanese life and culture, and for UK rail travelers they've been creating the same images on the Southeastern rail routes.
+The UK version of the bullet train is known as the Javelin, and on 12th Dec 2008 the first UK Javelin train raced into London on its inaugural high speed rail journey.

-From the first scheduled service in December 2009, there have been around 29 Javelin trains in service with Southeastern rail on the Kent to London (St Pancras to Ebbsfleet/Ashford) domestic rail service and High Speed 1 Channel Tunnel Rail Link routes, reducing previous journey times from around 83 minutes to 37 minutes.
-Southeastern rail lease the trains from HSBC Rail.
+From the first scheduled service in December 2009, there have been 29 Javelin trains in service with Southeastern rail on the Kent to London (Ashford to Ebbsfleet/Dartford and St Pancras/London via Stratford) domestic rail service and High Speed 1 Channel Tunnel Rail Link routes.
+The timetables page gives more detail.

 Starting on 27th July 2012 -officially the first day of the Olympic Games - the Javelin train got to use its 340 seat capacity on the Olympic Javelin Train service that promised to speed spectators from St Pancras to the main Olympic Games site in Stratford - East London in just under 7 minutes.
 The service performed admirably and quickly became an integral part of the overall games experience for spectators.

 With this promise of speedy, effective travel to the London Olympics site it's rather apt that the trains had been named after British personalities who are easily associated with speed.